Inserting one edge into a simple drawing is hard

 Thus, these connections can lie in $R_r$.
 Since, without loss of generality, we can assume that $R_\ell$ and $R_r$ are convex regions and the endpoints we want to connect are pairwise distinct points on the boundaries of those regions, the connections can be drawn as straight-line segments.
-(For clarity, in \figurename~\ref{fig:reduction}, these connections have one bend per arc.)
+(For visual clarity in \figurename~\ref{fig:reduction} and to argue pseudocircularity in Section~\ref{sec:extension}, we draw these connections with one bend per arc.)
 Therefore, there is at most one crossing between each pair of connecting arcs.

 Each connecting arc is concatenated with the arcs in a variable and in a clause gadget that it joins.
 These concatenated arcs are edges in our drawing that have one endpoint in a variable gadget and the other one in a clause gadget.
 By construction, each such edge corresponds to a literal in the formula $\phi$ and each pair of them crosses at most once.
 Similarly, the arcs in $F\setminus \{\ell_1, \ell_2, r_1, r_2\}$ have one endpoint in a clause gadget and also define edges in our final drawing that we denote by the same names as the corresponding arcs.